-The University College may accept applications after the deadline; contact the Registry to inquire.
+The University College may accept applications after the deadline; contact the Office of the Registrar to inquire.
 The University College may also close or restrict applications prior to these deadlines.

 The application form must be complete and accurate in order to be processed.
 Application forms are complete when: